Stunning San Miniato - ouritalianjourney.com

 Books by Ilene and Gary Modica, Our Italian Journey, When Your Heart Finds Its Home and audiobook, ouritalianjourney.com

-The entire complex is surrounded by defensive walls which now enclose a cemetery from 1854.
+Defensive walls encompass the entire complex.
+These walls enclose a cemetery from 1854.
 The creator of PinocchioCarlo Collodi, is one of many buried in this cemetery.

 In conclusion, it’s a bit funny because I say to myself, “Don’t do another post regarding a church”.
 Then we come across another church.
 This new find has amazing paintings, frescoes, and marblework.